etrubbers/thonny-data_visualization/README.md

 5. Be sure that you are up to date (upgrade the plug-in at the same place)
 6. Restart Thonny

-After this you should see Hierarchical data visualization and Network data visualization in the View menu.
+After this you should see Hierarchical data view and Graphical data view in the View menu.

 ## Usage